-Upon receipt from an appellate court of a judgment or order affecting the decision of the district court or a mandate, the clerk of court will forthwith file and enter the same of record.
-In the event that the mandate provides for costs or directs a disposition other than an affirmance, the prevailing party will timely submit an order to this court in conformity with the appellate court's ruling.
+shallwill be presented in a separate numbered statement with separate numbered statement with mandate, the clerk of court shallwill forthwith file and enter the same of record.
+In the event that the mandate provides for costs or directs a disposition other than an affirmance, the prevailing party shallwill timely submit an order to this court in conformity with the appellate court's ruling.